Joshuaii3712/deep_learning_project/README.md

 The key contributions of this work are:

-- A lightweight psychological memory architecture requiring only five floating-point values of persistent storage per session.
+- A lightweight psychological memory architecture requiring only five floating-point values of persistent storage.
 - A trigger-based update mechanism with context compression: when a trigger fires, the front 50% of the active message window is absorbed into the personality state and removed from the LLM context, keeping the context window bounded while preserving behavioral continuity.
-- A 9-bucket rendering scheme providing finer-grained natural-language differentiation of personality states than conventional 5-bucket approaches.
+- A 9-bucket rendering scheme providing fine-grained natural-language differentiation of personality states
 - Empirical comparison of PSM against two compressed memory baselines on behavior preservation and storage efficiency.
 - Identification of residual estimator biases in Conscientiousness and Neuroticism, and a concrete agenda for future estimator development including training a dedicated dialogue-domain Big Five classifier.